 Sometimes ideas just come to me.
 I call it being inspired, but people of my parents’ generation called it being “touched in the head.”
 I was sitting here at my desk one day thinking how much I like salsa with pineapple in it (because that’s the kind of deep thinking I do), when it occurred to me that what’s good in salsa should be good in soup.
 Black bean soup.
 So I tried it.
 And you know what?
 I was right.

-- 1 to 2 jalapeno chiles, stemmed, seeded and finely diced
+- 1-2 jalapeno chiles stemmed, seeded and finely diced

 - 1 teaspoon ground cumin

 - 1/4 teaspoon chipotle chile powder or to taste

 - 1/2 teaspoon salt or to taste

 - Heat a non-stick pot and spray with cooking spray if desired.
 Add the onion and cook, stirring, until golden and beginning to brown (a pinch of baking soda will speed up this process).
 Add the bell pepper and jalapeno and cook until softened, about two minutes.
 Add the garlic, stir briefly, and then add tomatoes, beans, broth, and seasonings (but not squash or pineapple).
 Bring to a boil, then reduce heat and simmer for 15 minutes.